w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 # Staking Information

 Polkadot will use NPoS(Nominated Proof-of-Stake) consensus, which will have a limited amount of slots available at the begining for someone who is interested in running a validator to maintain the network.
 NPoS is designed to optimize nominator/validator for maximum chain security.
 Basically, DOTs holder gets pay more for nominating multiple validators to ensure the network will not be heavily centralized on few validators.
 As a validator, it only takes the role of either validating blocks or guaranteeing the finality of the chain to earn rewards, while nominator will choose a set of potential validators candidate by indicating their DOTs as weight.

-To elect a validator,
+Any validators can indicate their intention to be a validator candidate in anytime.
+It will be added to a waiting queue for nominators to elect and become active in the next era if a validator get enough nomination support.
 ## Accounts

 There are two different accounts for managing your funds, which is Stash & Controller account.

 **Stash:** It is reponsible for holding an owner's funds used for staking that are controlled by a cold wallet and bonding DOTs token to the controller.
 All bonded DOTs are locked.
-It has to be waited a certain of time (a number of era) in order to access the locked funds.
+It has to be waited a certain of time in order to access the locked funds.

 **Controller:** It is actively reponsible for managing the account operations such as expressing an interest to switch between roles (validator, nominator, idle).